blinkupsdk/docs/README.md

 3. Events, relating to bar network events and deals

    - `invite` when a user gets sent an invite
-   - `webhook_redeemable` when a user's welcome redeemable becomes available (i.e. event starts)
+   - `welcome_redeemable` when a user's welcome redeemable becomes available (i.e. event starts)

+More webhook types exist (announcements, prize-draw winners, and others).
+The complete, always up-to-date list — with the exact payload schema of every webhook enabled for *your* integration — is available as an OpenAPI/Swagger document; ask your bLinkup contact for your integration's documentation link.

 ### Connection types